Why Time in the Market Beats Timing the Market

 • Stock prices reflect those earnings and will fluctuate (but tend to grow) over time.

 • Serious investors do not “play” the market.
-Instead, they ignore price fluctuations, investment fads, and inflammatory news and focus on the long-term trends.
+Instead, they ignore stock price movements, investment fads, and inflammatory news and focus on long-term trends.

 I realize this sounds simple, and it is, but it is far from easy.
 It’s only natural to attempt to time the market in reaction to threats, but it’s a trap, and the financial media only makes things worse because they encourage such behavior for profit.
-So, in the following post, I will explore short-term market timing activities vs. long-term investment strategies in depth, so you can better understand why you should develop a plan, then stand your ground.
+In the following post, I will explore short-term market timing activities vs. long-term investment strategies in depth so you can better understand why you should develop a plan and then stand your ground.

 Time in the Market vs Timing the Market

-The phrase “timing the market” refers to any attempt to buy or sell stocks based on predictions about how the market will change.
+“Market timing” refers to any attempt to buy or sell stocks based on predictions about how the market will change.
 The goal, of course, is to achieve a better return or lose less money than other investors by anticipating market movements.
 These predictions can arise from just about anything.
-Let’s look at some example behaviors market timers engage in to give you a sense of what I mean.
+Let’s look at some examples of behaviors market timers engage in to give you a sense of what I mean.

 Common Marketing Timing Behaviors